LawleyFall2017/230-fall2017/projects/project4.md

 Create a new GitHub repository for this project.
 Initialize a README file that includes the text of your proposal.
 If you will be working with a partner, create a single repo and add the other person as a collaborator.
 (I would prefer that you make the repo public, but if you feel strongly about making it private, make sure that you add me as a collaborator, as well.)

 ### Submitting Your Proposal
-Submit your project proposal to the myCourses dropbox by 8am on Monday, April 24th.
+Submit your project proposal to the myCourses dropbox by 8am on 11:59pm on Sunday, November 19.
 If you are proposing to work with a partner, the proposal should include both of your names, and you should each submit a copy to myCourses.

 ## Final Project (Updated on GitHub and linked from your course page by 11:59 on Sunday, 10 December)